algocertified/sandbox/README.md

-# Toketmaster Algorand Sandbox
+# Tiquet Algorand Sandbox

-This is a fast way to create and configure an Algorand development environment with [Algod](https://github.com/algorand/go-algorand) and [Indexer](https://github.com/algorand/indexer) for developing and testing Toketmaster.
+This is a fast way to create and configure an Algorand development environment with [Algod](https://github.com/algorand/go-algorand) and [Indexer](https://github.com/algorand/indexer) for developing and testing Tiquet.

 You will need to install **Docker Compose**, [instructions are available here](https://docs.docker.com/compose/install/).